GEMeX: A Large-Scale, Groundable, and Explainable Medical VQA Benchmark for Chest X-ray Diagnosis: Statistics of

-\paragraph{Dataset Split.} Our generated VQAs are partitioned in accordance with the MIMIC-CXR distribution.
+\textbf{Dataset Split.} \shortname{} is partitioned in accordance with the distribution of MIMIC-CXR.
 Specifically, we have $149,535$ images with $1,588,975$ QA pairs for training, $1,190$ images with $12,640$ QA pairs for validation, and $300$ images with $3,960$ QA pairs for testing.
-It is important to note that the test set is manually cleaned according to involved diseases~\cite{irvin2019chexpert} from the original one (about $2,331$ images), serving as a gold standard for evaluating the quality of the automatically generated VQAs and for benchmarking the large vision language models.
 Detailed statistics, including question type distribution and the number of bounding boxes, are shown in Table~\ref{tab:vqa_statistics}.

+\textbf{Data Quality.} To establish a golden test set, we selected 300 images from the MIMIC-CXR's test set, initially accompanied by 3,291 questions auto-generated by GPT-4o. \emph{Radiologists meticulously reviewed theses questions, correcting around 10 incorrect answers and adjusting 3 inaccurate location annotations.
+This minimal revision rate demonstrates the high quality of the generated dataset.
+Additionally, the radiologists contributed approximately 600 new questions, thereby creating a comprehensive golden test set for benchmarking large vision language models.}

+\textbf{Distribution of Clinical Observations.} The X-ray image selection for the test set is according to the clinical observations.
+In Figure~\ref{fig:all_test_disease_distribution}, we plot the distribution of normality and abnormality contained in images.
+The original distribution of MIMIC-CXR, characterized by a high proportion of healthy samples, introduces a significant bias affecting model performance~\cite{liu2022competence}.
+To mitigate this issue, we preserve only a small proportion of healthy samples (around \textbf{12.48\%}) during manual cleaning.
+Meanwhile, we ensure that clinically important observations occupy a large proportion, such as ``atelectasis'', ``cardiomegaly'', ``edema'', and ``pleural effusion''~\cite{irvin2019chexpert}.
+Additionally, common diseases or observations like ``pneumonia'', ``opacification'', and ``pneumothorax'' are also included.

+\textbf{Distribution of Question Content.} We show the distribution of the question content categories that GPT-4o itself summarizes according to demonstrations during VQA generation.
+Figure~\ref{fig:all_content_distribution} shows the corresponding results where we can find that ``abnormality'', ``disease'', and ``location'' account for over 88\%, while the remaining categories mainly include ``cause'', ``size'', ``severity'', and ``implication'', which highlights the diversity of questions.

-More data, such as word cloud and common chest disease statistics, are provided in the Appendix.
+More data statistics, such as word cloud and word length distribution, are provided in the Appendix.